-Well, aside from the fact that it paints a certain picture of the human animal that is in line with the spirit of the book, the epigraph did motivate me in a funny kind of way, in that sometimes I’d imagine Nietzsche reading the book.
+Well, aside from the fact that it paints a picture of the human animal that is in line with the spirit of the book, the epigraph did motivate me in a funny kind of way, in that sometimes I’d imagine Nietzsche reading the book.
 You know, like I was one of his students or something.
-The basic hope was to not embarrass myself in front of Professor Nietzsche, to not have him roll his eyes and scoff at what he sees as a boorish attempt illuminate philosophical ideas.
+The basic hope was to not embarrass myself in front of Professor Nietzsche, to not have him roll his eyes and scoff at what he sees as a boorish attempt to illuminate philosophical ideas.

 (Smiling) Are you working on a third novel, and if so, what can you tell me about it?

 I’ve been hesitant to start a third novel, but I have indeed taken the plunge...or so it seems.
 With this one, I’ve decided to write in the first person, and I’m starting with much greater emphasis on character over plot and ideas.

 And why have you been hesitant to start a new novel?

 Because of the difficult nature of it all.

 And how would you sum up the difficulty?

 Maybe with another Nietzsche quote: “When you look into the abyss, the abyss also looks back at you.”
 Meaning that when a person embarks on the novel journey, it can be intense and demanding, and can change one forever.
 And I don’t think a writer can assume that the change is all good.